Washi1337/AsmResolver/docs/peimage/dotnet.rst

 | ``#US``                   | ``UserStringsStream``  |
 +---------------------------+------------------------+

 Some streams support reading the raw contents using a ``BinaryStreamReader``.
 Effectively, every stream that was read from the disk is readable in this way.
-Below an example of a program that dumps for each readable stream the contents to a file on the disk:
+Below is an example of a program that dumps for each readable stream the contents to a file on the disk:

 .. code-block:: csharp